 Asteroid Goddesses of the Hearth

 Since the beginning of human’s relationship with fire, it has been a focal point of the home and family whether it be the actual hearth or an outside fire.
 Until modern times, it was the only heat source of the home and was where meals were prepared, stories were told, and families gathered.
-Literally and metaphorically the hearth represents life-giving nurturing, protection, and our roots, communities, families, children, and motherhood.
+Literally and metaphorically the hearth represents life-giving nurturing, protection, our roots, communities, families, children, and motherhood.

 We also can’t separate the element of fire and the spirit, as we associate life itself with the flame of the soul.